Skip to main content

 NOTE

-GreptimeDB does not currently support changing the data model of existing columns after a table has been created.
-Therefore, it is important to carefully design your data model before creating tables.
+GreptimeDB does not currently support changing the TIME INDEX after a table has been created.
+Therefore, it is important to carefully choose your TIME INDEX column before creating tables.

 CREATE TABLE syntax